Carlsen–Niemann controversy: Carlsen's withdrawal

 Carlsen withdrew from the tournament the following day, tweeting a simple announcement of his withdrawal alongside a video of José Mourinho saying "I prefer really not to speak.
 If I speak, I am in big trouble."
 Carlsen's withdrawal did not formally allege that Niemann had cheated, but the broader community saw his tweet as heavily insinuating an accusation.

-This was the first time in Carlsen's career to withdraw from a major event in progress, and the incident was considered to be "virtually unprecedented" in top-level chess.
-As he had not yet played half of his matches in the event, the results from his first three games were annulled from the tournament, disrupting the early standings.
+This was the first time in Carlsen's career that he withdrew from a major event in progress, and the incident was considered "virtually unprecedented" in top-level chess.
+As he had not played half of his matches in the event, the results from his first three games were annulled from the tournament, disrupting the early standings.
 Former world champion Garry Kasparov said that Carlsen's withdrawal from the tournament had "no precedent in the past 50 years", and called on Carlsen, who had refrained from comment, to explain his decision.
 Rampant speculation about the reasoning behind Carlsen's withdrawal on social media fueled the growing controversy.
 Another former world champion, Anatoly Karpov, added "Carlsen surprisingly played the opening so badly with white that he automatically got into a worse position.
 Then he showed a strange inability to cope with the difficult situation that arose on the board.
 Comments that White lost without chances are complete nonsense."